 PMR is relatively common.
 The lifetime risk of PMR is second only to rheumatoid arthritis (RA) as a systemic rheumatic disease in adults .
 Women are affected two to three times more often than men.
 Cases of familial aggregation are recognized .

 The annual incidence varies geographically and is highest in Scandinavian countries and in people of northern European descent .
 In Europe, for example, the incidence rates for the population ≥50 years are highest in northern regions (113 per 100,000 per year in Norway) and much lower in southern areas (13 per 100,000 per year in Italy) [5,6].
-In Olmsted County, Minnesota, where the population is of predominantly Scandinavian descent, the incidence is 59 per 100,000 per year .
-PMR appears to be uncommon in Asian, African-American, and Latino populations, though all racial and ethnic groups may be affected.
+In Olmsted County, Minnesota, where the population is predominantly of Scandinavian descent, the incidence is 63.9 per 100,000 per year, with a prevalence of 701 out of 100,000 [7-9].
+PMR is distinctly less common in Asian, African-American, and Latino populations, though all racial and ethnic groups can be affected.

-Polymyalgia rheumatica and giant cell (temporal) arteritis — PMR is two to three times more common than giant cell (temporal) arteritis (GCA), and occurs in about 50 percent of patients with GCA .
-The percentage of patients with PMR who experience GCA at some point varies widely in reported series, ranging from roughly 5 to 30 percent [1,9,10].
-However, we have observed that a figure of 10 percent seems most consistent with clinical practice.
-The two disorders may not be active synchronously.
+Polymyalgia rheumatica and giant cell (temporal) arteritis — PMR is two to three times more common than giant cell (temporal) arteritis (GCA) and occurs in about 50 percent of patients with GCA .
+The percentage of patients with PMR who experience GCA at some point varies widely in reported series, ranging from roughly 5 to 30 percent [1,11,12].
+A figure of 10 percent seems most consistent with clinical practice.
+PMR can precede, accompany, or follow GCA.

-Other immunologic abnormalities shared by PMR and GCA include a similar distribution of circulating CD4+ T cell subsets; in both conditions, Th17 cells are increased and Treg cells are decreased .
-The proinflammatory cytokine IL-6 is elevated in the peripheral blood of patients with PMR and is thought to be responsible for its constitutional manifestations .
+Other immunologic abnormalities shared by PMR and GCA include a similar distribution of circulating CD4+ T-cell subsets; in both conditions, Th17 cells are increased and Treg cells are decreased.
+The proinflammatory cytokine interleukin (IL)-6 is elevated in the peripheral blood of patients with PMR and GCA and is thought to be responsible for their constitutional manifestations.

 Some studies of PMR and GCA have suggested a cyclical pattern in incidence and seasonal variation, indicating a possible environmental infectious trigger .
 Results of studies of several viruses as potential triggers have been inconclusive.

-●Systemic signs and symptoms – Patients with PMR may experience nonspecific systemic signs or symptoms, including malaise, fatigue, depression, anorexia, weight loss, and low-grade fever.
-However, the high spiking fever that may accompany giant cell (temporal) arteritis (GCA) is rare in patients who have only PMR.
-(See "Clinical manifestations of giant cell (temporal) arteritis".)
+●Systemic signs and symptoms – Patients with PMR can experience nonspecific systemic signs or symptoms, including malaise, fatigue, depression, anorexia, weight loss, and low-grade fever.
+The high spiking fever that can accompany giant cell (temporal) arteritis (GCA), however, is rare in patients who have only PMR.
+In general, the occurrence of any fever in suspected PMR should prompt a search for underlying GCA or other pathology, especially infection.
+(See 'Evaluation for GCA' below and 'Differential diagnosis' below and "Diagnosis of giant cell (temporal) arteritis".)

 Laboratory findings — The erythrocyte sedimentation rate (ESR) can be normal, mildly elevated, or even markedly elevated:

-●The characteristic laboratory finding in PMR (and GCA) is an elevated ESR, with occasional patients having values that can exceed 100 mm/h.
-In one study, for example, 20 percent of patients had ESR values over 104 mm/hr .
+●The characteristic laboratory finding in PMR is an elevated ESR, with occasional patients having values that can exceed 100 mm/hour.
+In one study, for example, 20 percent of patients had ESR values over 104 mm/hour .

-●Alternatively, studies have found that approximately 5 to 20 percent of patients may have ESRs less than 40 mm/h [26-28].
+●Conversely, studies have found that approximately 5 to 20 percent of patients with PMR have ESRs less than 40 mm/hour [32-34].

 Other laboratory findings are nonspecific:

-●A normocytic anemia may be present, and the white blood cell and platelet counts are usually normal.
-In some patients, however, the platelet count is increased as part of a general inflammatory response.
+●A normocytic anemia may be present, and the white blood cell and platelet counts are usually normal, though thrombocytosis can occur as part of a general acute inflammatory response.

 ●Serologic tests, such as antinuclear antibodies, rheumatoid factor, and cyclic citrullinated peptide antibodies are typically negative.
-It should be remembered that the prevalence of positive assays for antinuclear antibody and rheumatoid factor rise with age.
+The prevalence of positive assays for antinuclear antibody and rheumatoid factor rises with age.

-●Some patients experience an increase in liver enzymes, especially alkaline phosphatase, although these abnormalities are more common in patients with GCA than PMR alone.
+●Liver function tests, especially alkaline phosphatase, are occasionally elevated, although these abnormalities are more common in patients with GCA than isolated PMR.
+The creatine kinase (CK) is always normal.

-PET scanning — PET scanning has no proven clinical value in the care of patients with PMR.
-PET scanning can identify bursitis, but has been of particular interest in the investigation of underlying vascular involvement .
+●PET scanning — PET scanning can also identify bursitis .
+This modality has been of additional interest in the investigation of underlying vascular involvement.
 In a series of 13 patients with suspected PMR who underwent 18-fluorodeoxyglucose PET scanning prior to initiation of glucocorticoid therapy, 12 had increased uptake in vascular regions as assessed by visual inspection of the images and by a computer-aided quantitative analysis .
 Another study of PET scanning demonstrated increased uptake in the subclavian arteries in one-third of 35 patients with PMR, though less intense than that observed in GCA .
 While increased uptake of radiolabeled glucose is suggestive of large-vessel vasculitis, histologic examination of the aorta and large arteries is obviously not feasible.

-The implications of these PET scan findings are unclear, although they indicate that subclinical inflammation of the great vessels is present in PMR.
-Further study is needed to determine whether PET scanning has any prognostic or therapeutic implications.
-It is rare for patients with PMR without clinical features of GCA to develop large-vessel complications such as stenoses or aneurysms.
+The practical implications of subclinical inflammation of the great vessels in PMR is unclear, and further study is needed to determine whether the findings on PET scanning are of prognostic or therapeutic consequence.
+It is unusual for patients with PMR without clinical features of GCA to develop large-vessel complications such as stenoses or aneurysms.

-Diagnosis of PMR — There is no pathognomonic test or established diagnostic criteria for polymyalgia rheumatica (PMR).
-We use the presence of all of the following empirically formulated criteria for the clinical diagnosis of PMR, in whom another disease to explain the findings is not present [20,45-47]:
+General approach — There is no pathognomonic test or established diagnostic criteria for polymyalgia rheumatica (PMR).
+We use the presence of all of the following empirically formulated criteria for the clinical diagnosis of PMR in whom another disease to explain the findings is not present [28,38-40]:

 ●Age 50 years or older at disease onset.